Manpreet1710/test-video-editor/_drafts/top-15-best-mp4-compressors-to-compress-your-video-effortlessly.md

 ## [VideoProc](https://www.videoproc.com/?cjevent=c4b8ee755f6a11ec823000930a18050d)

-VideoProc is a straightforward and straightforward utility for compressing any video.
+VideoProc is a quick and straightforward utility for compressing any video.
 It is capable of maintaining almost the original clip's quality while compressing it.

 The converted video is available in MP4 and MP3 formats.